sarangcr03/LinuxGSM-discord-bot/README.md

    DGSbot-setup
    ```

-   You will be prompted to enter your Discord bot token, server path, server name, and allowed user IDs.
+   ***You will be prompted to enter your Discord bot token, game server path, game server name, and allowed discord user IDs.***

 4. Start the bot: